Darcicat/ACNH-Aesthetic-Rarity-Guide/README.md

 I went into this project knowing that the dataset included some irrelevant components from the game.
 For example, *achievements* don't make sense in the context of a rarity analysis.
 =======
 ##### Defining an item
 I went into this project knowing that the dataset included components from the game that don't make sense to be included in this analysis.
 For example, *achievements* are not items.
-I decided to limit the scope of the analysis to cover the following item types from the dataset: accessories, art, bags, bottoms, dress-up, headwear, housewares, rugs, shoes, socks, tools, tops, umbrellas,
->>>>>>> 0c952e4bc0682a697ef803029bd4e24a1609dac7

 For relevancy and simplicity's sake: I decided to limit the scope to include: accessories, art, bags, bottoms, dress-up, headwear, housewares, rugs, shoes, socks, tools, tops, umbrellas.
 This still yields over 8,000 rows/items for the analysis.